Digitous/LLM-SLERP-Merge/README.md

 ## Current Limitation

 Some models, even of the same architecture and parameter size, may have a different vocab_size as defined in their config.json.
-For instance, LLaMa v1 and v2 13B have a standardized vocab of 32000.
-Some pretrained models may deviate from this standard with a modified vocab of 32001 or 32032 and so on, making them incompatible for merge.
+For instance, LLaMa v1 and v2 13B have a standardized vocab of 32000 however, some pretrained LLaMa 13B models may deviate from this standard with a modified vocab of 32001 or 32032 and so on, making them incompatible for merge.
 There are ways to bypass this limitation and it will be addressed in the next update.

 ---